 Stopping Big Hermit Crabs from Attacking Small Hermit Crabs

-However, when a singular hermit crab is behaving badly and pushing smaller hermit crabs despite having everything it needs, you can address the issue by isolating that hermie.
+When one hermit crab is behaving badly and pushing smaller hermit crabs despite having everything it needs, you can address the issue by isolating them.

 Hermit crabs can live together, no matter their size.
-Large with small, medium with large, and small with any size can all work.
-It merely depends on how well the entire tank is set up.
+Large with small, medium with large, and medium with small can all work.
+It depends on how well the tank is set up for hermit crabs’ needs.